-Spain is the 15th-largest government donor to education, spending US$152 million on education ODA in 2016, according to the Organisation for Economic Co-operation and Development (OECD).
-Education is not a top priority of its development portfolio: in 2016, Spain allocated 3% of its total ODA to education, ranking 28th among 29 OECD Development Assistance Committee (DAC) donor countries.
+Despite education being a high priority sector, funding to this sector sharply decreased since 2008 due to overall ODA budget cuts Spain spent US$156 million on global education in 2016 (latest year for which complete data is available), making it the 15th-largest donor country to the sector according to Organization for Economic Co-operation and Development (OECD) data.
+This represented 3% of its total ODA to education, ranking 24th among OECD Development Assistance Committee (DAC) donor countries.
 This is below the average of 8% spent by DAC donor countries on education.

-Spain’s development agency (AECID) oversees implementation of its bilateral programs and defines three priorities for its education support in its Master Plan: 1) foster free, inclusive, and high-quality education for all children; 2) support professional training and technical competences for the most vulnerable populations; and 3) raise awareness and education on sustainable development and solidarity aspects.
+Spain’s development agency (AECID) oversees implementation of its bilateral programs and defines four priorities for its education support in its Master Plan, which includes: 1) fostering free, inclusive, and high-quality education for all children; 2) supporting professional training and technical competences for the most vulnerable populations; and 3) raising awareness and education on sustainable development and solidarity aspects.